isomerpages/nlb-discovereads/_diy-resources/preschool/1g-preschool-holiday-special.md

 **Publisher:** Tilbury House Publishers, \[2017\] <br>

 Takes a close look at a garden, describing the plants, insects, and birds and their activities throughout the day.

-Young children will delight in repeating the refrain “OH NO!” as one animal after another falls into a deep, deep hole in this lively read-aloud.
-This simple and irresistible picture book by hugely popular picture book creators – Candace Fleming and Caldecott medallist Eric Rohmann – feels like a classic-in-the-making.
-Fans of Rohmann’s Caldecott Medal-winning My Friend Rabbit will be thrilled to see a new book created in the same expressive and comical style.

 <img src="/images/diyresources/preschool/caterpillar-and-bean.jpg" alt="caterpillar and bean" style="width:40%">